CFEL-CMI/cminject/lib/cminject/experiment_refactored/README.md

 of its subclasses; x/y/z, vx/vy/vz and r are randomly distributed according to a gaussian distribution with given μ and σ.

 ### Device
-A Device is a combination of a Field and a Boundary, and is supposed to model a real-world device in a real-world experimental setup.
+A Device is a combination of Fields and a Boundary, and is supposed to model a real-world device in a real-world experimental setup.

 ### Boundary